 VoteCast: Massachusetts voters say nation headed wrong way

-As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 7 in 10 Massachusetts voters said the country is on the wrong track, compared with around 1 in 3 who said the country is headed in the right direction.
+As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 28 percent of Massachusetts voters said the country is on the right track, compared with 71 percent who said the country is headed in the wrong direction.

 RACE FOR SENATE